Monday, November 30, 2015

 *A translation appears at the end of the page.

-Recent textbooks split the same facts into themes that though easier to remember are as incomprehensible.
-The economy is described in another chapter, which is unconnected.
+Recent textbooks split the same facts into themes that are exclusively political.
+The economy appears in an unconnected chapter.

 # # #

-Capitalists win.
 But Napoleon's wars absorb capital and energies (from roughly 1800 to 1815).
-Then the victorious foreign monarchies impose the Restauration and the old authorities return.
+Then the victorious foreign monarchies impose a government run by surviving nobles (the Restoration, 1815-1830).

 • The Saint Martin canal, started in 1805 and stopped in 1809, is rebooted with peace in 1815 and finished in 1824: The industrialization of northern Paris, and the fortunes to be made from it, begin.